filipmu/Kaggle-APTOS-2019-Blindness/README.md

 Ratings are based on human judgement of images with differing levels of brightness, orientation, and focus so there is some variation in the ratings.

 Kaggle provided a data set of 3660 training images with ratings.
 In addition I found a number of other data sets available online to add to the training set.
 In all, a total of 44,000 image samples were obtained.
+### Evaluation Metric
+Submissions are scored based on the quadratic weighted kappa, which measures the agreement between two ratings.
+This metric typically varies from 0 (random agreement between raters) to 1 (complete agreement between raters).
+In the event that there is less agreement between the raters than expected by chance, this metric may go below 0.
+The quadratic weighted kappa is calculated between the scores assigned by the human rater and the predicted scores.

 ### Data Selection
 The proportion of samples with a 0 - No DR rating was significantly higher than the other ratings.
 Early results showed better prediction on a validation set if the images with 0 ratings were excluded from the training set.
 In order to accomplish this the Kaggle supplied 0 rated images were retained, and the other 0 rated images were excluded from further training.
 In addition it was found that a number of images were duplicated and so duplicates were removed as well.
 This resulted in a training set of roughly 12,000 images.